rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-reference/bu2-restore-operations.rst

 Restore operations
 ==================

-You should periodically test your restores to ensure that they are working as you expect.
+You should periodically test your restores to ensure that they're working as you expect.
 The worst possible scenario is to need your data restored now and to discover that your data is not available because your backups have not been configured as you expected.